webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Uses-Wild-Magic.md

 ---
 aliases:
-  - Uses Wild Magic
+- "Uses Wild Magic"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Uses Wild Magic
-collection: Foci
-kind: Compendium
 ---

 ## Uses Wild Magic
 spellcaster who learns a variety of spells instead of focusing on just one kind of magic.